Gujarat Sultanate: Mahmud Begada

 But within a short period of seven or twenty-seven days, the nobles deposed Daud Khan and set on the throne Fath Khan, son of Muhammad Shah II.
 Fath Khan, on his accession, adopted the title Abu-al Fath Mahmud Shah, popularly known as Mahmud Begada.
 He expanded the kingdom in all directions.
-He received the sobriquet Begada, which literally means the conqueror of two forts, probably after conquering Girnar and Champaner forts.
+He received the sobriquet Begada, which literally means the conqueror of two forts, probably after conquering Girnar (Junagadh) and Champaner (Pavagadh) forts.
 Mahmud died on 23 November 1511.

 Muzaffar Shah II and his successors

-Khalil Khan, son of Mahmud Begada succeeded his father with the title Muzaffar Shah II.
-In 1519, Rana Sanga of Chittor defeated a joint army of Malwa and Gujarat sultanates and took Mahmud Shah II of Malwa captive.
-Muzaffar Shah sent an army to Malwa but their service was not required as Rana Sanga had generously restored Mahmud Shah II to the throne.
-However, Rana Sanga defeated Ibrahim Lodhi of Delhi at Battle of Dholpur around the same time and Conquered Much of Malwa along with Chanderi and he bestowed it to his Vassal Medini Rai who ruled over Malwa under his lordship with Chanderi as his capital.The victory brought Rajputs within day's march of Agra and Delhi and made them contender of supremacy of Northern India.
-Rana Sanga later invaded Gujarat and plundered the Sultanate's treasuries, greatly damaging its prestige, Sanga also annexed northern Gujarat and appointed one of his Rajput vassals to rule there.
-The invasion of Rana weakened Gujarat, however after Rana Sanga's death, the sultans of Gujarat freed their kingdom from Rajputs and grew even more powerful as they sacked Chittor fort in 1535.
+Khalil Khan, son of Mahmud Begada, succeeded his father with the title Muzaffar Shah II.
+In 1519, Rana Sanga of Chittor defeated a joint army of the Malwa and Gujarat sultanates and took Mahmud Shah II of Malwa captive.
+Muzaffar Shah sent an army to Malwa, but their service was not required as Rana Sanga had generously restored Mahmud Shah II to the throne.
+However, Rana Sanga defeated Ibrahim Lodhi of Delhi at the Battle of Dholpur around the same time and Conquered Much of Malwa along with Chanderi, and he bestowed it on his Vassal Medini Rai, who ruled over Malwa under his lordship with Chanderi as his capital.The victory brought Rajputs within day's march of Agra and Delhi and made them contender of supremacy of Northern India.
+Rana Sanga later invaded Gujarat and plundered the Sultanate's treasuries, greatly damaging its prestige.
+Sanga also annexed northern Gujarat and appointed one of his Rajput vassals to rule there.
+The invasion by Rana weakened Gujarat; however, after Rana Sanga's death, the sultans of Gujarat freed their kingdom from Rajputs and grew even more powerful as they sacked Chittor fort in 1535.
 He died on 5 April 1526 and was succeeded by his eldest son, Sikandar.

-After few months, Sikandar Sháh was murdered by a noble Imád-ul-Mulk, who seated a younger brother of Sikandar, named Násir Khán, on the throne with the title of Mahmúd Shah II and governed on his behalf.
-Other son of Muzaffar Shah II, Bhadur Khan returned from outside of Gujarat and the nobles joined him.
-Bahádur marched at once on Chámpáner, captured and executed Imád-ul-Mulk and poisoning Násir Khán ascended the throne in 1527 with the title of Bahádur Sháh.
+After a few months, Sikandar Sháh was murdered by a noble, Imád-ul-Mulk, who seated a younger brother of Sikandar, named Násir Khán, on the throne with the title of Mahmúd Shah II and governed on his behalf.
+Another son of Muzaffar Shah II, Bhadur Khan, returned from outside of Gujarat, and the nobles joined him.
+Bahádur marched at once on Chámpáner, captured and executed Imád-ul-Mulk and poisoned Násir Khán, and ascended the throne in 1527 with the title of Bahádur Sháh.